bitcap-co/bitcap-ipr/README.md

-## BitCap PyPR
+## BitCap IPReporter
-ipr tool rewritten in Python
+A cross-platfrom IP Reporter tool for Bitmain, Whatsminer, and IceRiver ASICs.